Code-Institute-Submissions/translex_app/README.md

 The design was solely designed for easy use of the translator, the nav is designed in a way to hold all information and contact details, social info whilst not be intrusive to the app.

-Interactivity is used around the site to show case tech I’ve learnt throughout my course with Code Institute, I feel the site demonstrates good used of JavaScript I created my API script with just Axios aa promised based HTTP client
+Interactivity is used around the site to show case tech I’ve learnt throughout my course with Code Institute, I feel the site demonstrates good used of JavaScript I created my API script with Axios a promised based HTTP client
-Axios was mainly used for its ability to be able to make XMLHttpreuqests from the browser, and also intercept request and responses in a promised based way.
+Axios was mainly used for its ability to be able to make XMLHttprequests from the browser, and also intercept request and responses in a promised based way.

 Axios has built in Client-side support for protecting against [XSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery) to prevent malicious exploit of a website where unauthorized command is transmitted from a user that the web applications trusts.